 5. Wooden Tiles:

 The other tile that is often regarded as the classic tile is the wooden tile.
 They are beautiful and add a classic touch to your house.
 They are made from ply boards, original wood or even artificial wood.
-They are also made from ceramic or porcelain and made to resemble like wood, for durability.
-The main reason for doing this is that the hardwood is known to suffer from vulnerabilities like change in weather that could potentially lead to expansion of the wood.
-Depending on the material from which it is manufactured wood tile can be used indoors, in the bathrooms or also outdoor.
-For example, ceramic wood is a preferred choice for indoor and sometimes even in bathrooms.
+They are also made from ceramic or porcelain and made to resemble wood, for durability.
+The main reason for doing this is that the hardwood is known to suffer from vulnerabilities like weather changes that could potentially lead to the expansion of the wood.
+Depending on the material from which it is manufactured wood tile can be used indoors, in the bathrooms or also outdoors.
+For example, ceramic wood is a preferred choice indoors and sometimes even in bathrooms.

 1. Porcelain wooden tiles